 Moreover, virtually every middle-class German I spoke to at the time was also opposed to the mass influx – including Turks and Arabs long-established in the country.
 Some businessmen told me that a repeat of similar numbers in 2016 would prompt them to sell up and leave the country.

-The other members of the European Union were also opposed, but Merkel expected them to take their share of the refugees – without, however, consulting with them beforehand.
+Other members of the European Union were also opposed, but Merkel expected them to take their share of the refugees – without, however, consulting with them beforehand.

-It is not surprising that the German chancellor has since dialled back her open-door policy, nor that it led to greater support for the AfD, the populist Alternative für Deutschland.
+It is not surprising that the German chancellor has since dialled back her open-door policy, nor that it led to greater support for the AfD, the “populist” Alternative für Deutschland.

 Merkel and her CDU party were indeed fortunate that the country’s next federal elections were due in September 2017, and not in 2015 or 2016.

-Much media criticism is now aimed at populists, as if they were to blame for the current polarisation across Western society.
+Much media criticism is now aimed at “populists,” as if they were to blame for the current polarisation across Western society.